 Elizabeth recently starred in FOX’s six-part Christmas special “The Moodys” and was so outspoken about her T1D now that her co-stars, including actor Denis Leary, playfully called her out for it.

 “I was so ‘out there’ with my [type 1] that they would all be like, ‘Yes, we know!
 You have type 1!’ she says, laughing.
 “That was a huge leap for me.”

 When it comes to giving advice to aspiring actors with T1D, Elizabeth urges others not to be afraid to talk about their disease with the people that they work with, to avoid any repercussions: “Eventually, it’s going to bite you in the ass.
 Eventually, you’re going to have a low, you’re going to be forgetting your lines.
 And people are much more supportive than you think.”

-In that vein, Elizabeth manages her Type 1 using insulin pens (MDI), and often wears her Dexcom CGM.
+In that vein, Elizabeth manages her type 1 using insulin pens (MDI), and often wears her Dexcom Continuous Glucose Monitor (CGM).
 She values the ability to be in tune with her body’s high and low symptoms, regardless of technology.
 She especially recognizes the impact that elements like stress have on T1D management.

 And, when it comes to important issues such as insulin pricing, her views are fairly straightforward: “Insulin should be free,” she says.
 “Diapers and tampons should be free too, by the way.”